WICG/privacy-preserving-ads/Attribution Reporting.md

 Reports may not be sent exactly at the scheduled dates and times.
 If the browser isn't running when a report is scheduled to be sent, the report is sent at browser startup.
 The browser may also decide to delay some of these reports for a random, but short, duration.
 This duration should be no more than an hour.

 ## Attribution Reports Data
-To send a report, the browser will make a non-credentialed (i.e. without session cookies) secure HTTP POST request to:
+To send a report, the browser will make a non-credentialed (i.e. without session cookies) HTTPS POST request to:
 ```
 https://<reporting origin>/.well-known/attribution-reporting/report-event-attribution
 ```